Tessa’s Recipe Rundown

 For best results, I firmly recommend sticking with both bread and all-purpose flour as written.
 Here’s why:

-- Bread flour contains a higher percentage of protein than all-purpose flour, which helps build gluten and will aid in giving the rolls structure, height, and a little chewiness.
-Gluten is the backbone of any bread’s structure and since we are adding ingredients that prohibit gluten development (pineapple juice, butter, egg, sugar), that additional protein is needed to develop structure.
+- Bread flour contains more protein than all-purpose flour, which helps build gluten and aids in giving the rolls structure, height, and a little chewiness.
+Gluten is the backbone of any bread’s structure, and since we are adding ingredients that prohibit gluten development (pineapple juice, butter, egg, sugar), that additional protein is needed to develop structure.

 - When I tested a batch of Homemade Hawaiian Rolls using only all-purpose flour, the rolls were way too dense, noticeably drier, and took significantly longer to knead and rise.